 The Harry and Reba Huge Foundation has awarded a grant to the College of Charleston to encourage and support faculty members in developing teaching and research projects that are related to the country of Estonia.
 The overall goal of this initiative is to establish an ongoing relationship with the country of Estonia and to encourage student involvement.

-Center for International Education (CIE) at the College of Charleston is the coordinating office for all international activities, including related faculty research opportunities.
+The Center for International Education (CIE) at the College of Charleston is the coordinating office for all international activities, including related faculty research opportunities.
 Visit the Center for International Education webpage to access current information.

 Office of Research and Grants Administration